 Any change in diet should definitely be done in consultation with your health practitioner and a qualified dietitian.
 As cute and trendy as being vegetarian or vegan sounds, there are a number of supplements and lifestyle changes you’ll have to make to allow this diet to work for you.

 Bottom line is that the average person should be consuming small amounts of meat in combination with plenty of healthy vegetables and some carbohydrates.
-Also, meat such as poultry or fish is much better for you than red meat.
+Also, meats such as poultry or fish are much better for you than red meat.

 And last but not least, all of this is a lifestyle choice.
 Although some people are forced to be vegetarian due to health concerns, the vast majority CHOOSE to do so.
 And respecting someone’s choice is important.
 There are demonstrated benefits to both diets, so do everyone a solid and follow the simple idiom, You do you, and let me do me… Meaning that no one needs to hear that they’re murderers simply for consuming meat. ☯